2020PB/police-brutality/reports/Wisconsin.md

 Police claim they used force to disperse the crowd after rocks and glass were thrown at them.
 Police also said at the time that "Molotov cocktails" were thrown at them.
 They later walked that statement back to say that one Molotov Cocktail was thrown.
 They say it did not ignite.
 Media and protesters present say they saw water bottles being thrown, but not glass, rocks, or a Molotov cocktail.
 Video released by police clearly shows something being thrown at police, but doesn't show what it was.
 Police also produced a picture of a crushed water bottle and what looks like a water pump and implied it was the remnants of a Molotov cocktail.

-NOTE: this incident immediately follows WI-Milwaukee-2.
+NOTE: this incident immediately follows wi-milwaukee-2.
 Because the misconduct involved is substantially different, it has been given its own incident.

-tags: gas, protestor, rubber-bullets, tear-gas
+tags: gas, protestor, rubber-bullets, shoot, tear-gas

 id: wi-milwaukee-2